-Although Deep Ensembles provide undisputed benefits, they also come with the major drawback that the training time and the memory usage in inference increase linearly with the number of networks.
-To alleviate these problems, we propose assembling small sub-neural networks, which are DNNs with fewer parameters.
-Moreover, while ensembles to this day have been trained sequentially, we propose to leverage grouped convolutions to accelerate massively their training and inference computations thanks to their smaller size.
-The propagation of grouped convolutions with $M$ groups, $M$ being the number of subnetworks in the ensemble, ensures that the sub-neural networks are trained independently while dividing their encoding dimension by a factor $M$.
+Although Deep Ensembles provide undisputed benefits, they also come with the significant drawback that the training time and the memory usage in inference increase linearly with the number of networks.
+To alleviate these problems, we assemble small subnetworks, which are essentially DNNs with fewer parameters.
+Moreover, while ensembles to this day have mostly been trained sequentially, we suggest leveraging grouped convolutions to massively accelerate their training and inference computations thanks to their smaller size.
+The propagation of grouped convolutions with $M$ groups, $M$ being the number of subnetworks in the ensemble, ensures that the subnetworks are trained independently while dividing their encoding dimension by a factor $M$.
 More details on the usefulness of grouped convolutions to train ensembles can be found in subsection \ref{sbsec:implementationDetails}.

-To create Packed-Ensembles (illustrated in Figure \ref{fig:ensembles}), we build on small subnetworks but compensate the dramatic decrease of the model capacity by multiplying the width by the hyperparameter $\alpha$, which can be seen as a expansion factor.
-Hence, we propose \emph{Packed-Ensembles-$(\alpha,M,1)$} as a flexible formalization of ensembles of small subnetworks.
-For an ensemble of $M$ subnetworks, Packed-Ensembles-$(\alpha,M,1)$ therefore modifies the encoding dimension by a factor $\frac{\alpha}{M}$ and the inference of our ensemble is computed with the following formula: where $\vomega^{j,\alpha}$ is the weight of the layer $j$ of dimension $(\alpha C_{j+1}) \times (\alpha C_{j}) \times s_j^2$.
+To create Packed-Ensembles (illustrated in Figure \ref{fig:ensembles}), we build on small subnetworks but compensate for the dramatic decrease of the model capacity by multiplying the width by the hyperparameter $\alpha$, which can be seen as an expansion factor.
+Hence, we introduce \emph{Packed-Ensembles-$(\alpha, M, 1)$} as a flexible formalization of ensembles of small subnetworks.
+For an ensemble of $M$ subnetworks, Packed-Ensembles-$(\alpha,M,1)$ therefore modifies the encoding dimension by a factor $\frac{\alpha}{M}$ and the inference of our ensemble is computed with the following formula, omitting the index $i$ of the sample: where $\vomega^{j, \alpha}$ is the weight of the layer $j$ of dimension $(\alpha C_{j+1}) \times (\alpha C_{j}) \times s_j^2$.

-In the following, we also add another hyperparameter $\gamma$ which corresponds to the number of groups of each subnetworks of the Packed-Ensembles and creates another level of sparsity to our ensembles.
-These groups are also called "subgroups" and are applied to the different subnetworks.
-Formally, we denote our technique \emph{Packed-Ensembles-$(\alpha,M,\gamma)$}, where the hyperparameters are in the parentheses.
-In this work, we consider the case of a constant number of subgroups across the layers and therefore $\gamma$ divides $\alpha C_{j}$ for all $j$.
+In the following, we introduce another hyperparameter $\gamma$ corresponding to the number of groups of each subnetwork of the Packed-Ensembles, creating another level of sparsity.
+These groups are also called ``subgroups" and are applied to the different subnetworks.
+Formally, we denote our technique \emph{Packed-Ensembles-$(\alpha, M, \gamma)$}, with the hyperparameters in the parentheses.
+In this work, we consider a constant number of subgroups across the layers; therefore, $\gamma$ divides $\alpha C_{j}$ for all $j$.